jenova-marie/shh/README.md

 Shh is an elegant command-line toolkit designed for **securely managing SSH keys and secrets** with **AWS Secrets Manager**.
 It ensures **seamless, automated, and encrypted** storage and retrieval of sensitive credentials, making your DevOps workflow more secure and efficient.

+## 💫 The Shh Revolution: One Key to Rule Them All

+Shh fundamentally transforms how you manage SSH keys by **eliminating the need to store multiple SSH keys on your local system**.
+The core workflow is beautifully simple:

+1. 🔑 **Create a key** - Generate an SSH key pair for a specific server or purpose
+2. 🚀 **Upload to AWS** - Add the key to AWS Secrets Manager with `shh-add`
+3. 🔥 **Shred locally** - Securely delete the key from your local system
+4. 🌐 **Connect anytime** - Use `shh` to connect without having the key on your system

+This revolutionary approach means:

+- 🛡️ **Enhanced Security**: Your system is no longer a target for SSH key theft - keys exist only in AWS Secrets Manager and temporarily in memory during connections
+- 🧠 **Zero Mental Overhead**: No more remembering which key is for which server or keeping track of key locations
+- 🔄 **Centralized Management**: Manage all your keys in one secure location with proper access controls
+- 🤝 **Team Collaboration**: Share access to systems without sharing actual key files
+- 🚫 **No More Key Sprawl**: Stop the endless multiplication of SSH keys across your system

+The true power of Shh is that **you only need your personal AWS authentication** - all your server access keys remain securely stored in the cloud until the moment they're needed, then they're loaded directly into memory without touching disk.

 ## 💫 Project Philosophy

 At its heart, Shh aims to solve a critical DevOps security challenge: **how to handle SSH keys securely across teams and environments**.